emmercm/www/src/blog/starting-a-metalsmith-project.md

 nvm install
 ```

-Now our directory structure will look like:
+Now our directory tree will look like:

 ```text
 /